 NYIC Member organizations have access to a wealth of benefits.
 Click on the hyperlinks below or scroll down the page to learn about current and upcoming benefits for 2017 Member organizations.
-This page will be updated during the course of the year as new benefits are added.

 - Funding Opportunities

 - Immigrant Concerns Training Institute

 During the course of each year, the NYIC provides its Member organizations with several opportunities to apply for grants/regrants.
 See below for current Requests for Interest (RFI) and Requests for Proposals (RFP) open to Member organizations.

 Click on the hyperlinked titles to learn more information and apply.